ashisharya65/Github-Foundations-Certification/README.md

 # Github-Fundamentals-Certification
-This constitutes of all my learning towards the Github Fundamentals Certification.
+This constitutes of all my learning towards the Github Foundations Certification.